-If you like my code and it helps you out, feel free to show your appreciation with something from my UK Amazon wish list (or US) or donate to the Stef Dawson community coding pot, either via paypal.me/stefdawson by following the Donate button below to PayPal.
+If you like my code and use it a lot, feel free to show your appreciation with something from my UK Amazon wish list (or US) or donate to the Stef Dawson community coding pot, either via paypal.me/stefdawson or by following the Donate button below to PayPal.
 Thanks!

 Add article, image, file or link categories directly when creating content, without having to visit the Categories tab first.

 Download the plugin from either textpattern.org, or the software page, paste the code into the Txp Admin->Plugins panel, install and enable the plugin.
 Visit the forum thread for more info or to report on the success or otherwise of the plugin.

 Type a comma-separated list of category titles into the Or new categories box and when you hit Save or Publish they will be created if they don’t already exist.